Last Updated on: February 16, 2023

 Recently I was out riding on gravel again.
-No other tires I’ve had on my 2016 BMW R1200GS Adventure have felt this good around 10 000 kilometers.
+No other tires I’ve had on my 2016 BMW R1200GS Adventure have felt this good after 10 000 kilometers of abuse.
 Some of the tires I’ve had actually never made it this far.
 Or, they were pretty shot long before.

 10 000 kilometers of allround usage

 Spring I did quite a lot of gravel and dirt riding, and rough tarmac.
 In temperatures ranging from 2 to 3C and up towards 40C.
 Mid-June I went to England, Wales and Europe.
 More about that later.
 Regrettably I didn’t make it to the French Alps this year.
 The heat wave late June put a stop to those plans.

 So I got myself fried in Germany instead, though not quite as hot as in southern France.
 But 38-40C is more than enough to give you the hair dryer in the face feeling.

 The tires handled it all very well.
-High temps, a fully loaded bike, various weather, also torrential rain, and slick roads.
+High temperature, a fully loaded bike, various weather, also torrential rain, and slick roads.
 What impressed me the most is how they tackle different weather conditions and road surfaces.

 That did not change radically as I packed on miles.